ziggybadans/transity/.github/contributing.md

-# D&D Character Builder - Development Guidelines
+# Transity - Development Guidelines

-This document outlines the development practices and guidelines for the D&D Character Builder project.
+This document outlines the development practices and guidelines for the Transity project.
 While this is currently a solo project, these guidelines ensure consistent code quality and maintainable development practices.

 ## Branch Strategy